fizzbee-io/website/content/examples/knuth-yao-sampling-algorithm.md

 ### PRISM model checker
 The Two Dice example is modelled in the PRISM model checker as well.
-You can find the model at [https://www.prismmodelchecker.org/casestudies/dice.php](Dice Case Study)
+You can find the model at [Dice Case Study](https://www.prismmodelchecker.org/casestudies/dice.php)

 As you can notice, the specification language is extremely simple with FizzBee, in fact, the generic version of the Knuth-Yao algorithm